piyushsharma220699/LeetCode-Problems-Solution-Book/README.md

 Don't forget to register yourself on <a href="https://hacktoberfest.digitalocean.com/" alt="Hacktoberfest 2021">hacktoberfest</a> page

+## EVENT DETAILS:

+1. Hacktoberfest is a month-long challenge that happens in every year in the month of October, marking the celebration of Open Source Community.
+It helps the newbies to create their 1st meaningful PR.
+2. It is hosted by Digital Ocean in partnership with Github and other companies like DEV, Intel etc.
+3. All backgrounds and skill levels are encouraged to complete the challenge.

 ## HALL OF FAME (CHECK OUT OUR CONTRIBUTORS) 🏆🦸

 <a href="https://github.com/piyushsharma220699/Hacktoberfest-2021/graphs/contributors">